Raph4sure/Digital_Doctor/README.md

 Registration and Login: Secure user registration and login system, with role-based access control for patients and doctors.
 Profile Management: Users can manage their profiles, update personal information, and view their appointment history.

-### Location-Based Services:

-Health Center Locator: Integration with Google Maps API to help users find and view nearby health centers based on their current location or a specified area.

 ### Appointment Booking: